FreshMate-Fruit-Ripeness-Detection/FreshMate-MachineLearning/README.md

 ## Model Conversion

-The trained model was transformed into TensorFlow.js format to enable seamless integration with our Android application through an API.
-This approach was chosen to lessen the device's workload and ensure optimal performance.
+The trained model was seamlessly deployed to a FastAPI backend to enable dynamic predictions via API integration with the Android application.
+This approach was chosen to centralize computations on the server, reducing the workload on the user’s device and ensuring optimal performance.
 The process involved the following steps:

-- Exporting the Keras model in TensorFlow SavedModel (h5) format.
+- Exporting the best-trained model in Keras .keras format.
+- Loading the model into a FastAPI application, which processes uploaded images and returns predictions.
-- Converting the SavedModel into TensorFlow.js format.
+- Preprocessing the uploaded images to ensure compatibility with the model’s input format.
-- Compressing the TensorFlow.js model directory to facilitate convenient downloading.
+- Implementing an endpoint to handle prediction requests and return results, including the predicted class and confidence score.
+- Adding a threshold mechanism to filter uncertain predictions and enhance reliability.

 ## Usage